-Frankie was a skilled painter and decorator who specialised in renovating stately homes and loved music, particularly jazz, a passion he passed onto his grandson.
+Frankie was a skilled painter and decorator who specialised in renovating stately homes and loved music, particularly jazz, a passion he passed onto his adopted son.
 The pair would listen to Count Basie, Tommy Dorsey, Frank Sinatra and Ella Fitzgerald on an old wind-up gramophone, much to Margaret’s disgust, as she believed listening to jazz to be an unchristian activity.
-On his fifth birthday, Roy received an upright piano and attended music lessons with Ada Sharp, a strict old-school disciplinarian.
-By the age of eight he had taken up the guitar, inspired by his idol Chet Atkins, and at fourteen he could be found playing in local clubs as part of a skiffle group.
+On his fifth birthday, Roy received an upright piano and attended music lessons with Ada Sharp, a strict old-school disciplinarian who ruled her classes with a rod of iron.
+By the age of eight he had taken up the guitar inspired by his idol Chet Atkins and at fourteen he could be found playing in local clubs as part of a skiffle group.
 He attended Kemp Welch School in Herbert Avenue where he excelled in art classes and on leaving, signed up for a seven-year apprenticeship as a photo-engraver with the now defunct Bournemouth Times.

-In 1961 Calvert organised an audition for a number of his acts that weren’t out on tour, plus the Dowland and Drovers, at his Bandbox headquarters in St. Mary’s, Southampton for the London-based independent record producer Joe Meek.
-The night proved to be a disappointment for all Reg’s acts, apart from the Dowlands, who caught Joe’s ear and signed them up to his RGM Sounds production company.
+In 1961 Calvert organised an audition for a number of his acts that weren’t out on tour including the Dowlands and Drovers, at his Bandbox headquarters in St. Mary’s, Southampton for the London-based independent record producer Joe Meek.
+The day proved to be a disappointment for all Reg’s acts, apart from the Dowlands, who caught Joe’s ear and signed them up to his RGM Sounds production company.
 Joe renamed The Drovers The Soundtracks and over the next two years produced three unsuccessful singles, “Little Sue” (August 1962), “Big Big Fella” (November 1962) and “Break Ups” (April 1963).
-After the failure of “Break Ups”, Meek suggested Roy should leave The Soundtracks and become a member of his house band backing his own solo artists.
+After the failure of “Break Ups”, Meek suggested Roy should leave The Soundtracks and become a member of his house band, backing his own solo artists.

 Between their busy touring schedule, The Saints recorded a couple of Meek produced singles in their own right.
 The first, a cover of The Safaris “Wipe Out”, came with Roy’s first recorded composition “Midgets” on the B side.
 Unfortunately Pye managed to miss-spell his name as Ray Phillips.
 They followed up with the Shadowsesque, “Husky Team” four months later along with an American only release, “Surfin’ John Brown”, Meek’s attempt at cashing in on the surfing craze sweeping southern California.
-On this one the group were re-branded The Ambassadors.
-A further two tracks “Happy Talk”, from the musical South Pacific and Leon Jessel’s “Parade of the Tin Soldiers” turned up on a compilation CD, 304 Holloway Road, Joe Meek the Pye Years Volume 2 thirty years later.
+On this one, the group were re-branded The Ambassadors.
+A further two tracks, “Happy Talk” from the musical South Pacific (and an unlikely number one for Captain Sensible from The Damned in 1982) and Leon Jessel’s “Parade of the Tin Soldiers” turned up on a compilation CD, 304 Holloway Road, Joe Meek the Pye Years Volume 2 thirty years later.

 After three years the band left Phillips for the larger CBS label and produced their sophomore album, Freewheelers, a collection of standards mainly culled from the world of film and musicals.
 Miffed by their defection, Phillips cashed in on the group’s success by releasing The Fantastic Peddlers, a compilation of early singles and tracks from their only EP, “A Swinging Scene”.
-In 1968 Roy wrote the title song for the Hammer horror film, The Lost Continent, a loopy seafaring yarn inhabited by a motley cast of characters and a mutinous crew.
-Sailing on a leaky, clapped out tramp steamer to Caracas with illegal dynamite that could blow at anytime if it gets wet, they hit a violent storm that forces our hapless heroes to take to a life raft where one of them is eaten by a shark.
-As the story unfolds, they encounter a giant killer octopus, murderous crabs and killer seaweed, before a band of long lost Spanish Conquistadors enter the fray.
+In 1968 Roy wrote the title song for the Hammer horror film, The Lost Continent, a loopy seafaring yarn inhabited by a motley cast of passengers and a mutinous crew.
+Sailing on a leaky, clapped out tramp steamer to Caracas with illegal dynamite that could explode at anytime if it get’s wet, they hit a violent storm that forces our hapless heroes to take to a life raft to avoid being blown-up.
+As the story unfolds, one of them is eaten by a shark, before they encounter a giant killer octopus, murderous crabs and killer seaweed, then a band of long lost Spanish Conquistadors enters the fray.
 One critic described this bonkers fare as The Love Boat on acid, while another remarked that the only redeeming feature of the movie was the sight of the well-endowed Dana Gillespie busting out of her blouse, sounds like a must see.

 For their next album, Three in a Cell, the trio dusted off another collection of classics and blended them with a handful of originals.
 One song, “On a Clear Day You Can See Forever”, turned up in an episode of the award-winning TV series Breaking Bad, accompanying Walt and Jessie’s final meth cook.
 The track stirred up new interest in the band forty-four years after its initial release.
 Unlucky for some, but not the Peddlers, their thirteenth single, “Birth”, cracked the top twenty becoming their biggest seller and the follow-up, “Girlie”, crept up to number thirty-four.
 Both songs came from their fourth album, Birthday, a varied collection of tracks including interpretations of Willie Dixon’s “Little Red Rooster”, Pete Seeger’s anti-war song, “Where Have All the Flowers Gone”, Jimmy Webb’s “By the Time I Get to Phoenix”, plus four originals.
 Housed in a gatefold sleeve with a risqué photograph of a naked woman, the success of the singles pushed the album up the charts to a respectable number sixteen, cementing their most successful period chart-wise.
 “Girlie’s” distinctive wah-wah sound, an effect more associated with guitar players, marked a change in instruments for Roy.
 Up until that point he had played a Lowrey Heritage organ but, after a recommendation from Manfred Mann, he switched to a Hammond B3.